 The aim is to make the most of the fascinating history of our coast and significant finds such as the West Runton Mammoth, the Happisburgh Handaxe and the footprints of ancient hominins found at Happisburgh.

 As well as providing great new facilities and educational resources for local individuals and groups, the hope is to use this initiative to extend the benefits of tourism along the coast, to extend the season and to promote the area to new audiences, in order to increase the value of the local economy.

 The Deep History Coast "Living Landscape Museum" Project

-The Deep History Coast Project Team is currently applying for funding to develop a range of displays, interactive material and events along our coastline from Weybourne to Cart Gap (North Norfolk's Deep History Coast designated area) to enable people to understand more about the ancient archaeology, history and biodiversity of the coast.
+The Deep History Coast Project Team is currently applying for funding from a variety of sources to develop a range of displays, interactive material and events along our coastline from Weybourne to Cart Gap (North Norfolk's Deep History Coast designated area) to enable people to understand more about the ancient archaeology, history and biodiversity of the coast.
 The project aims to make sure that these appeal to people of all ages and provides opportunities for tourists and local people to learn about, explore and enjoy the surroundings.
 We also want this project to enable people, organisations and businesses to make the most of the publicity and marketing that this project will create and come up with their own events or opportunities.

 Coastal Photography by christaylorphoto.co.uk

 Geology, Archeology and Natural History